Video appears to show Russian soldier castrating Ukrainian prisoner

 Paul Massaro, a senior policy adviser for the US Commission on Security and Cooperation in Europe, said the “sickening evil committed by the Russian invaders” showed the urgency of helping Ukraine end the war.

 “The barbarity and depravity of the Russian invaders is revolting.
-Castration, murder, rape, killing children, leveling cities.
+Castration, murder, rape, killing children, levelling cities.
 Unmitigated evil, he tweeted.

 It comes as dozens of Ukrainian prisoners of war appeared to have been killed when a prison building was destroyed in a missile strike.